QLe13/CatPaws/docs/index.md

 1. Firebase install sometimes returns authorization issues.
 This seems to be a MacOS issue.
 Running `sudo install` for the package helps.
 2. There seems to be conversion issues from typescript to React.
 This is either a Firebase or MacOS issue.
 Trevor Roddy knows the fix.
 3. Couldn't do drop downs to hide large text blocks in our documentation.
 Seems to be an issue where either Github Pages or Cayman Jekyll theme doesn't translate the html formatting well.

+# FAQ

+1. Do we actually have anything to put here?
+Are there frequent situations we ran into that we could help people with?